Genital Warts In Women (cont.)

 Conization is a procedure that removes the precancerous area of the cervix using a knife, a laser, or by a procedure known as LEEP (loop electrosurgical excision procedure, which uses an electric current passing through a thin wire that acts as a knife).
 LEEP is also referred to as LLETZ (large loop excision of the transformation zone).

 Cryotherapy (freezing) or laser therapy may also be used to destroy tissue areas that contain potentially precancerous changes.

 A vaccine is available against common HPV types associated with the development of genital warts and cervical and anogenital carcinomas.
 This vaccine (Gardasil 9) has received FDA approval for use in females between 9 and 26 years of age and in males aged 9 to 15.
 It confers immunity against 9 HPV types: 6, 11, 16, 18, 31, 33, 45, 52, and 58.
 An earlier version of this vaccine (Gardasil) is directed at 4 common HPV types (6, 11, 16, 18).
 Another vaccine directed at HPV types 16 and 18, known as Cervarix, has been approved for use in females aged 10 to 15.

 Learn more about: Cervarix

-HPV is transmitted by direct genital contact during sexual activity.
+HPV is usually transmitted by direct genital contact during sexual activity.
 The virus is not found in or spread by bodily fluids, and HPV is not found in blood or organs harvested for transplantation.
-Condom use seems to decrease the risk of transmission of HPV during sexual activity but does not completely prevent HPV infection.
+Condom use seems to decrease the risk of transmission of HPV during sexual activity, but it does not completely prevent HPV infection.
 Spermicides and hormonal birth control methods cannot prevent the spread of HPV infection.